metio/terraform-provider-k8s/docs/data-sources/fluentd_fluent_io_cluster_filter_v1alpha1_manifest.md

 Required:

 - `key` (String) New field can be defined as key
-- `value` (String) The value must from Record properties.
-See https://docs.fluentd.org/filter/record_transformer#less-than-record-greater-than-directive
+- `value` (String) The value must from Record properties.See https://docs.fluentd.org/filter/record_transformer#less-than-record-greater-than-directive